-These steaks are usually pretty thin so I like to grill them directly over the charcoal using direct high heat.
+This cut of beef is usually pretty thin so I like to grill them directly over the charcoal where it is extra hot.
 If you are using a gas grill just turn all of your burners up to high.

 Make sure you slice the steak against the grain and you will have an incredibly tender flavor explosion.

-The sliced steak went onto corn tortillas with onion, peppers and some salsa verde (here is how to make salsa verde from scratch) for some of the best fajitas that I have had in years.
+The rest of the ingredients were pretty standard, toasted corn tortillas with onions, peppers and some salsa verde (here is how to make salsa verde from scratch).
+These great and easy fajitas were some of the best that I have had in years.